plarotta/plarotta.github.io/_projects/tsp.md

 category: software
 ---

 This project captures some of the main takeaways from the first unit of Columbia's class on Evolutionary Computation.
-I also show how genetic algorithms can be used as gradient-free optimization methods by developing a simple implementation to solve the Traveling Salesperson problem.
+I show how genetic algorithms can be used as approximation methods by developing an implementation to solve the traveling salesperson problem.
 You can find the repo [here](https://github.com/plarotta/genetic-traveling-salesperson).

     ---
     Skills involved: